• Skip to main content

 Frequently asked questions for the best result with the Basic Chilean Bundt Cake:

-For me, always the flour WITHOUT baking powder because it allows you to have control over the ingredients.
-Some self-rising flours also include salt as an ingredient, affecting the results.
+For me, I always use flour without baking powder because it gives you control over the ingredients.
+Some self-rising flours also include salt, affecting the results.
 If you use self-rising flour and a cake does not rise, there is no way to test if the baking powder is expired.

 Use measuring cups.
 The most common measurement is 1 cup = 240 ml.